Everyone Healthy Library

 - White Blood Cell (WBC) Count

-32This visual map uses existing EH database links to show biological agents and lab markers reported as increased, decreased, or associated with this condition.
+32This visual map shows biological markers/agents reported as increased or decreased with this condition.
 These are educational relationships only; test results must be interpreted by a qualified clinician because ranges vary by lab, method, age, sex and clinical context.

 Often increased